Approved e-Learning course

 This online training course requires no prior subject knowledge or certification to enroll.
 All that is required is an electronic device and a WiFi connection.

 This online course explores ways to spot the hazard of stress and various risk controls that can be applied to manage this hazard.

-This online course is intended for workers, employers, management, and anyone else potentially affected by work-related stress.
+This work stress risk assessment online course is intended for workers, employers, management, and anyone else potentially affected by work-related stress.